MSurfer20/Modified-XV-6/README.md

 ### PBS Scheduler
 * For this scheduler, I added the variables of `static_priority`, `niceness`, `stime` for calculating the dynamic priorities.
 * Then, I added the syscall `set_priority` syscall, along with the `setpriority` user program(in `users/setpriority.c`) to change the priority to a specific value.
-    * This also resets the niceness to 5, and also sets the runtime and sleeptime values to 0.
+    * This also resets the niceness to 5, and also sets the pbs_runtime and sleeptime values to 0.
+    * I used a different variable `pbs_rtime` instead of `rtime` for niceness computations, since this is set to 0 in `set_priority`, which would mess up benchmark values.
     * This might lead to wrong values in `procdump`, but since this was allowed through a Moodle query, I have implemented this.
     * Further, after the syscall, if the new dynamic priority(==static priority) is lesser than the previous dynamic priority(used during scheduling), then the process is yielded and rescheduling takes place.
 * The value of niceness is changed only after the scheduled process completes its run.